FAQs

 The FAFSA asks for previous tax year income information.
 There has been an extreme change of income in my family.
 What should I do?

-Answer all the questions as asked and when you receive your Student Aid Report (SAR) you should contact the Office of Financial Aid and explain your special circumstances.
+Answer all the questions as asked and when you receive your FAFSA Submission Summary you should contact the Office of Financial Aid and explain your special circumstances.
 We may be able to assist you.
 You will need to complete the Special Circumstances Form and submit with all required documentation to support the change of circumstance.

-A standard formula is used to calculate a student’s expected family contribution.
+A standard formula is used to calculate a student’s SAI.
 You and your parents, if you are a dependent student, provide the information used in the formula by completing a Free Application for Federal Student Aid (FAFSA).

-The standard formula looks at family size, number of people, excluding your parents, who are attending college at least half time, family income and assets.
+The standard formula looks at family size, family income, and assets.
 Assets include cash, checking and savings accounts, equities in a business, investments and real estate, and in some cases, farm equity.
 Equity in the family home is not included.
-From this information an expected family contribution is calculated.
-If the family contribution is not enough to cover your educational expenses, as determined by the school, you may be eligible for need-based financial aid.
+From this information an SAI is calculated.
+If the SAI is not enough to cover your educational expenses, as determined by the school, you may be eligible for need-based financial aid.

 How do I apply for need-based financial aid?

 You will need to apply for need-based financial aid every year by completing a Free Application for Federal Student Financial Aid (FAFSA), preferably by Feb.
 14 each year.
-The FAFSA includes all the information necessary to determine your expected family contribution and must be completed if you want to be considered for any of the federal programs sponsored by the U.S. Department of Education.
+The FAFSA includes all the information necessary to determine your Student Aid Index and must be completed if you want to be considered for any of the federal programs sponsored by the U.S. Department of Education.

 How do I apply for merit-based aid?